tardate/LittleArduinoProjects/playground/LedTemperatureDisplay/README.md

 So for example, 250mV is 25°C. How easy is that?

 The LM35 output is read with an analog input which has an analog to digital resolution of only 1024 levels (0-1023).
-So with the default 5V reference voltage that means [4.88mv](http://www.wolframalpha.com/input/?i=5000%2F1024) per step.
+So with the default 5V reference voltage that means [4.88mV](http://www.wolframalpha.com/input/?i=5000%2F1024) per step.
 That's reduced the LM35 to having a resolution of only 0.5°C. Not so good.

-As suggested in [this article](http://playground.arduino.cc/Main/LM35HigherResolution) and elsewhere, an easy improvement is to change the [Arduino voltage reference](http://www.arduino.cc/en/Reference/AnalogReference) from 5V to 1.1V, which improves our resolution to about [1.07mv](http://www.wolframalpha.com/input/?i=1100%2F1024), or 0.1°C.
+As suggested in [this article](http://playground.arduino.cc/Main/LM35HigherResolution) and elsewhere, an easy improvement is to change the [Arduino voltage reference](http://www.arduino.cc/en/Reference/AnalogReference) from 5V to 1.1V, which improves our resolution to about [1.07mV](http://www.wolframalpha.com/input/?i=1100%2F1024), or 0.1°C.
 That's good enough.
 Note that by switching to the 1.1V reference, the maximum temperature we can read is 110°C.

-Although at this resolution, it doesn't make a great deal of difference, we can expect the actual voltage reference provided by the Arduino to not be exactly the 5V or 1.1V we select in code.
+Although at this resolution it doesn't make a great deal of difference, we can expect the actual voltage reference provided by the Arduino to not be exactly the 5V or 1.1V we select in code.
 I will typically measure the actual voltage reference (on the AREF pin) and use that value for calculations rather than the theoretical value.
 In this case, my 1.1V reference is actually 1.06V.